 How to contact us

 For an intake appointment, further information or anonymous conversation please call us on (02) 6563 158.
-Alternatively you can use the contact form below to send as an email enquiry.
+Alternatively you can use our contact form to send as an email enquiry.